-The three 1/2 week session is $685.
+The First Year CIT fee is $700.
+The Second Year CIT fee is $350.
 See Dates and Rates for specific dates and more information.

 At Camp Wyandot, the CIT experience is unique and rewarding.
 CITs, while still campers, are afforded additional liberties as well as given the burden of the increased responsibility that accompanies such privilege.
 Participants are expected to respect these freedoms as well as to embrace their new found responsibilities.
 The CIT program is a rigorous, multi-faceted course that works to educate the participants on all aspects of life at a resident camp.
 Although there are a plethora of activities, there are four main areas on which we focus.

 2. Outdoor Living Skills.
 Camp Wyandot is an outdoor skills oriented summer camp, educating campers about nature and outdoor living skills (i.e. fire building/safety, knots, knife use/safety, etc.).
-Throughout the three week course, the CITs will be instructed not only on how to do these activities, but also on how to teach them to campers.
-Also, the campers will be given a chance to illustrate what they have learned by teaching some of these skills to campers, while being closely observed by a trained counselor.
+Throughout the three week course, the CITs will be instructed not only on how to do these activities, but also on how to teach them.
+They will be given a chance to illustrate what they have learned by teaching some of these skills to campers, while being closely observed by a trained counselor.

 3. Camp Counseling.
 As the name of the program suggests, we do focus heavily upon the child care aspect of working at a summer camp.
-Throughout the three week program, there will be regular sessions which mirror the sessions our staff go through during their orientation.
+Throughout the three and a half week program, there will be regular sessions which mirror the sessions our staff go through during their pre-camp training.
 The sessions focus on all manner of child care subjects, including behavior management, how to effectively treat homesickness, risk management, team building, and many others.